 In December 2007, the FASB issued SFAS No. 141 (revised 2007), "Business Combinations" ("SFAS 141R").
-SFAS 141R changes the accounting model for business combinations from a cost allocation standard to a standard that provides, with limited exceptions, for the recognition of all identifiable assets and liabilities of the business acquired at fair value, regardless of whether the acquirer acquires 100% or a lesser controlling interest of the business.
+SFAS 141R changes the accounting model for business combinations from a cost allocation standard to a standard that provides, with limited exceptions, for the recognition at fair value of all identifiable assets and liabilities of the business acquired, regardless of whether 100% or a lesser controlling interest of the business is acquired.
 SFAS 141R defines the acquisition date of a business acquisition as the date on which control is achieved (generally the closing date of the acquisition).
-SFAS 141R requires the recognition of assets and liabilities arising from contractual contingencies and non-contractual contingencies meeting a "more-likely-than-not" threshold at fair value at the acquisition date.
-SFAS 141R also provides for the recognition of acquisition costs as expenses when incurred and for certain expanded disclosures.
+SFAS 141R requires the recognition of assets and liabilities arising from contractual and non-contractual contingencies meeting a "more-likely-than-not" threshold at fair value at the acquisition date.
+SFAS 141R also provides that acquisition costs are expensed when incurred and expands disclosures.
 SFAS 141R is effective for business acquisitions with acquisition dates on or after January 1, 2009.

 In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements an amendment of ARB No. 51" ("SFAS 160").
-SFAS 160 establishes accounting and reporting standards for non-controlling interests in subsidiaries and for the deconsolidation of a subsidiary and also amends certain consolidation procedures for consistency with SFAS 141R.
-Under SFAS 160, non-controlling interests in consolidated subsidiaries (formerly known as "minority interests") are reported in the consolidated statement of financial position as a separate component within shareholders' equity.
-Net earnings and comprehensive income attributable to the controlling and non-controlling interests are to be shown separately in the consolidated statements of earnings and comprehensive income.
-Any changes in ownership interests of a non-controlling interest where the parent retains a controlling interest in the subsidiary are to be reported as equity transactions.
+SFAS 160 establishes accounting and reporting standards for non-controlling interests in consolidated subsidiaries (formerly "minority interests") and for the deconsolidation of a subsidiary and also amends certain consolidated statement of financial position as a separate component within shareholders' equity.
+Net earnings and comprehensive income attributable to controlling and non-controlling interests are to be shown separately in the consolidated statements of earnings and comprehensive income.
+Any changes in ownership interests of a non-controlling interest where the parent retains a controlling interest are to be reported as equity transactions.
 SFAS 160 is effective for fiscal years beginning on or after December 15, 2008.
-When adopted, SFAS 160 is to be applied prospectively at the beginning of the year, except that the presentation and disclosure requirements are to be applied retrospectively for all periods presented.
+When adopted, SFAS 160 is to be applied prospectively at the beginning of the year, except that the presentation and disclosure requirements are applied retrospectively for all periods presented.